alepek/fejk/README.md

   };
   ```

-  In the provided example an `/items` endpoint is provided.
+  In this example an `/items` endpoint is provided.
 When performing a `GET` request to it the response will contain two items, since there should not be any cookie named `itemsposted` yet, and the first endpoint in the list will therefore not match.

   After performing a `POST` request with the body `{"name": "item three"}` the `itemsposted` cookie will be set to `'1'`.